Advanced Grid Operations

 Demand Response

-North Carolina’s electric cooperatives are also using technology to bring members together to manage peak demands for electricity.
-These efforts reduce not only home energy use and costs, but also wholesale power costs, providing benefits to the entire cooperative membership.
+North Carolina’s electric cooperatives also use technology to bring members together to manage peak demand for electricity.
+These efforts make our grid more flexible, resilient and affordable.

 Several electric cooperatives also offer Bring Your Own Thermostat programs that allow members with an internet-connected ecobee or Google Nest thermostat to give their co-op the ability to adjust their thermostat during times of high traffic on the grid in return for compensation.
 These minor adjustments won’t compromise comfort, and the member can always override the adjustment if desired.